-- August 11, 2021 Adapted to reflect UA System Masking Resolution. - January 4, 2022 Adapted to reflect updated quarantine/isolation guidance from CDC. - January 18, 202 Adapted to reflected updated campus face covering requirement
+- August 11, 2021 Adapted to reflect UA System Masking Resolution. - January 4, 2022 Adapted to reflect updated quarantine/isolation guidance from CDC.

 ACADEMIC CALENDAR SPRING 2022

 Classes will begin as scheduled on Monday, January 10, 2022.

 Offices and departments that provide on-site services to the UAFS campus will adhere to the hours of operation posted or those established pre-pandemic.